Smoked Sausage, Kale and Cider Quinoa Skillet is simple, full of hearty fall flavors, and made in just one skillet.

 Kale-Sausage-and-Cider-Quinoa-Skillet-iowagirleats-06_mini

 Make sure you’re using apple cider vs apple juice, by the way.
 Juice will make the dish taste sweet since it’s almost always loaded with extra sugar.
-Pure, unfiltered apple cider is where it’s at.
+Pure, unfiltered apple cider is what we’re looking for.

 Kale-Sausage-and-Cider-Quinoa-Skillet-iowagirleats-07_mini

-Turn the heat down to medium then place a lid on top and simmer until the quinoa has absorbed the liquid and is tender, 20-25 minutes.
+Add 1 cup rinsed quinoa to the skillet then turn the heat down to medium-low and place a lid on top.
+Simmer until the quinoa has absorbed the liquid and is tender, 20-25 minutes.

 Kale-Sausage-and-Cider-Quinoa-Skillet-iowagirleats-08_mini

-Finally, stir in 1/4 cup dried cranberries (which ARE sweet, so if you don’t like sweet dinners then you can leave them out,) then take the skillet off the heat but leave the lid on for 5 minutes to heat the dried cranberries through.
+Finally, stir in 1/4 cup dried cranberries then take the skillet off the heat but leave the lid on for 5 minutes to heat the dried cranberries through.

 Kale-Sausage-and-Cider-Quinoa-Skillet-iowagirleats-09_mini